joshualande/joshualande.github.io/_drafts/2014-02-07-power-querying-sql.md

 This query is non-trivial because this information is spread across three tables.
-As a first, step we could query the recipe ID for the recipe as:
+As a first, step we could query for the recipe ID of this recipe with:

 ```sql
 SELECT recipe_id